aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/well-being-health-and-caregiving/a-blessing-for-you-if-you-need-one-from-rabbi-danya-ruttenberg.html.md

 <body>
 Title: A blessing for you if you need one, from Rabbi Danya Ruttenberg<br />
 Primary contributor: danya.ruttenberg<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=20792">http://opensiddur.org/?p=20792</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=20792">http://opensiddur.org/?p=20792</a>
 <p />
 <hr />